alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

       except Exception as e:
         logger.error(repr(e))
 ```

-We know already `self.provider.tool_config` is simply a python dict.
+We know already `self.provider.tool_config` is simply a Python dict.
-Note though, we have to call `int` on some values.
-This is simply because we get all `tool_config` as `string` types from the UI SDK.
+Note, though, we have to call `int` on some values.
+We do this simply because we get all `tool_config` as `string` types from the UI SDK.
-So, we need to convert this to their expected types or even serialize more complex data. (that is enough for its own step-by-step guide)
+So, we need to convert this to their expected types or even serialize more complex data. (that is enough for its step-by-step guide)

-We retrieve and parse these values, and use them in `tf.keras.utils.text_dataset_from_directory(...)`.
+We retrieve and parse these values and use them in `tf.keras.utils.text_dataset_from_directory(...)`.
-This loads our raw data into a dataset to be used by tensorflow.
+This function loads our raw data into a dataset to be used by TensorFlow.
 Once we've successfully loaded them _as_ a `tf.Dataset`, we `.save(...)` them at distinct locations for our learning setup.
-This allows us to use our data in a format optimized for tensorflow and it's training/execution.
+Saving them as datasets allows us to use our data in a format optimized for TensorFlow and its training/execution.
-As previously mentioned, we recommend the [companion piece](https://www.tensorflow.org/tutorials/keras/text_classification) provided by tensorflow for details regarding tensorflows' api.
+As previously mentioned, we recommend the [companion piece](https://www.tensorflow.org/tutorials/keras/text_classification) provided by TensorFlow for details regarding TensorFlow's API.
-There are more insights regarding tensorflow specifics there, but it's too much to cover here.
+There are more insights regarding TensorFlow specifics, but it's too much to cover here.

 Now that our data can be retrieved and loaded, we will need some way to prepare it for our model and training.

 ### 1.3.2 `PREVIEW` mode

 First, we put in our new `PREVIEW` mode code and functionality.
-For a thorough explanation of each line, check the companion piece per usual.
+To better understand TensorFlow usage, please recheck the companion piece for a more detailed explanation of each line.
 _(NOTE: we will assume the reader is doing this or understands `keras` and `tensorflow` moving forward)_
+****

 #### Function: `send_preview_data`